robotframework/robotframework/README.rst

 License
 -------

-Robot Framework is open source software provided under under `Apache License 2.0`__.
-Robot Framework documentation and other similar content use `Creative Commons Attribution 3.0 Unported`__ license.
+Robot Framework is open source software provided under the `Apache License 2.0`__.
+Robot Framework documentation and other similar content use the `Creative Commons Attribution 3.0 Unported`__ license.
 Most libraries and tools in the ecosystem are also open source, but they may use different licenses.

 __ http://apache.org/licenses/LICENSE-2.0
 __ http://creativecommons.org/licenses/by/3.0